B-Interactive/cloudflare-stream-wordpress/README.md

 The block inspector offers **Autoplay**, **Loop**, **Muted** and **Playback Controls**, and the block supports the standard alignment controls.

 The block renders dynamically on the front end, so it uses the same signed embed path as the shortcode.
-There is no block UI for `preload`, `postertime` or `posterurl` — use the shortcode when you need those.
+There is no block UI for `preload`, `postertime` or `posterurl`: use the shortcode when you need those.
 Blocks saved by older versions (static iframe or the old `<stream>` tag) keep working in a deprecated form, but will not get signed playback until the block is updated or converted.

+In the editor, signed playback for the selected video is loaded through a short-lived admin-ajax preview URL so the iframe never needs the API token in the browser.

-Content editors (`edit_posts`) can open the Stream library, select a video, and preview playback.
-Uploading, renaming, deleting, and plugin settings require the `manage_options` capability.
+Content editors can open the Stream library, select a video, and preview playback.
+Uploading, renaming, deleting, and plugin settings require an administrator.

 ### Shortcode